aosabook/500lines/event-web-framework/event-web-framework.markdown

 ## The Basics of HTTP Servers

 At the simplest level, an HTTP exchange is a single request followed by a single response.
 A _client_ sends a request, which includes a resource identifier, an HTTP version tag, some headers and some parameters.
 The _server_ parses that request, figures out what to do about it, and sends a response which includes the same HTTP version tag, a response code, some headers and a response body.
-(For more on this, see \aosachapref{s:web-server}.)

 Notice that, in this description, the server responds to a request from a specific client.
 In our case, we want each player to be updated about _any_ moves as soon as they happen, rather than only getting notifications when their own move is made.
 This means we need the server to _push_ messages to clients without first receiving a request for the information.[^polling]